kepano/kepano-obsidian/Readme.md

 - **Attachments** for images, PDFs, etc
 - **Clippings** for articles and other pages captured with my [web clipper](https://stephango.com/obsidian-web-clipper) written by other people
 - **Daily** for my daily notes, all named `YYYY-MM-DD.md`
-- **referencess** for anything that refers to something that exists outside of my vault, e.g. books, movies, places, people, podcasts, etc.
+- **References** for anything that refers to something that exists outside of my vault, e.g. books, movies, places, people, podcasts, etc.
 - **Templates** for templates.
 This is actually nested under "Meta" in my personal vault, but I've moved it to the top-level for clarity.
 Meta also contains my personal style guide and other random things that are about the vault.

+I do not use the file explorer much for navigation.
+I primarily navigate using the quick switcher (`Cmd + O`).

 ## Style guide
 ### Templates and metadata